Quick Start Reference Guide

 RunID and Interface Config

 The newly created project has a unique RunID, underlined in red.
 This RunID is unique for every project and can be used to return to the project as well as for debugging purposes.
 In the cloud a project folder is created with this RunID.
+The run ids are generated using a package called “Awesome-Codenames” and has a dictionary of 26,000 words.
+The codenames are used to produce ids that are memorable and easily transcribable.

 Selecting Map Extent